 The Tower of London

-Arguably one of the coolest (and oldest) historical sights in London is located in the city centre.
-The Tower of London was one of my favourite touristy spots in London simply because there is so much history there.
+Arguably one of the coolest (and oldest) historical sights in London is located in the city center.
+The Tower of London was one of my favorite touristy spots in London simply because there is so much history there.
 Definitely take the time to visit if you can, but be sure to arrive early to beat the crowds.

 Home to the Gherkin, the Cheesegrater, Heron Tower and the Walkie Talkie (and soon to be home to the Scalpel and probably some other funnily-named buildings), the City, also known as the Square Mile, is one of the financial services hubs in London and home to the skyscrapers in central London.
 Not necessarily a necessary stop in London, you’ll surely notice these skyscrapers peeking into the skyline wherever you are in London.
 I mainly like their names.